How to invest in property without buying a house

 With more and more new property investors able to have entered the market over the last decade, thanks to historically low interest rates it's made investing in property, via the likes of buy-to-let, a relatively easy option.

 But with the changes to buy-to-let, and with investors having an increased awareness of the importance of diversification, many start looking at other options - and often asking whether it's possible to invest in property without buying a house.

 Buy-to-let is by no means the only option for getting involved in property investments.
 In fact, it's one of many, with options divided across a range of approaches, depending on whether you want to be an active or passive investor or - as is what essentially the focus of this post - a direct or indirect investor.

-With various options available, I want to look at some of the most notable of these opportunities today.
+With various types of property investment opportunities available, I want to look at some of the most notable of these options today.

 Residential property development projects

 One of our favoured ways of investing in property without having to buy a house, residential property developments give you the opportunity to invest in a development of homes from the very beginning - often at the stage of purchasing the land.

 Although you are still investing in houses, the approach means you not only don't have to manage a property (or portfolio of properties), but you don't even have to think about it - once you've invested your capital, in many ways you simply let the property development company get on with the construction and sales.